SAP-samples/cloud-commerce-sample-setup/README.md

 ### Prepare to Push the Sample Repository

-In the sample repository, verify that you have the following files in the core-customize folder.
+1. In the sample repository, verify that you have the following files in the *core-customize* folder.
  - manifest.json:  This is the manifest.json for Commerce Cloud.
+ - \<custom extension> folders (optional)
+2. Verify that you have the following files in the *datahub* folder.
+ - manifest.json: This is the manifest.json for Data Hub.
+ - \<config> folder: This is the folder which contains configuration information specific to Data Hub (see [Data Hub](https://github.com/SAP-samples/cloud-commerce-sample-setup/blob/1905-datahub/datahub/README.md) readme for details).
- - <custom extension> folders (optional)
+ - \<custom extension> folders (optional)

 ### Push the Commerce Cloud Configuration to Code Repository

-Push the core-customize folder from your local machine to the root level of your Commerce Cloud repository.
+Push the core-customize & datahub folder from your local machine to the root level of your Commerce Cloud repository.

 ### Access the Cloud Portal